tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - encode / compress requests []
 - modify data that has ' because crashes bigqueryMethods []
 - on register project modify error message "projeto já criado" []
+- fetch accounts use like on name search []

 # Test 1 file